monopole/scratch/demo/overlays/README.md

  * _Staging_ enables a risky feature not enabled in production.
  * _Production_ has a higher replica count.
- * Greetings from servers will differ.
+ * Greetings from these instances will differ from each other.

 <!-- @overlayDirectories @test -->
 ```
-OVERLAYS=$DEMO_HOME/hello/overlays
+OVERLAYS=$DEMO_HOME/overlays
 mkdir -p $OVERLAYS/staging
 mkdir -p $OVERLAYS/production
 ```